thehanlab/dynamicLM/README.md

 w-yearpredictions</figcaption>
 </figure>

-(TODO) An example is cancer treatment: we may want to predict a 5-year risk of recurrence whenever a patient’s health information changes.
-For example, we can predict *w*-year risk of recurrence at baseline (time =
+An example is cancer treatment: we may want to predict a 5-year risk of recurrence whenever a patient’s health information changes.
+For example, we can predict *w*-year risk of recurrence at baseline (time = 0) given their initial covariates *Z*(0) (e.g.,30 years old, on treatment), and we can then predict *w*-year risk at a later point *s* given their current covariates *Z*(*s*) (e.g., 30+*s* years old, off treatment).
-0) given their initial covariates *Z*(0) (e.g.,30 years old, on treatment), and we can then predict *w*-year risk at a later point *s* given their current covariates *Z*(*s*) (e.g., 30+*s* years old, off treatment).
 Note that here the predictions make use of the most recent covariate value of the patient.

 The landmark model for survival data is a simple and powerful approach to dynamic prediction for many reasons: